schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Paced Firing

-A ringed information security analyst floods a overseer at a storm cellar.
+A ringed information security analyst floods an overseer at a storm cellar.

 ## Supposition